Critical Values > Z Alpha/2 (za/2)

 1. (Easiest Way) Use known values for z alpha/2.

 You don’t actually have to look up z alpha/2 in a z-table every time.
-For most statistical tests, you’ll probably be using one of four confidence intervals (90%, 95%, 98% and 99%).
+For most statistical tests, you’ll probably be using one of four confidence levels (90%, 95%, 98% and 99%).
 The z alpha/2 for each confidence level is always the same:

 2. Use a Z-Table